nrfconnect/sdk-nrf/samples/net/azure_iot_hub/README.rst

 =====

 For the sample to work as intended, you must set up and configure an Azure IoT Hub instance.
-See :ref:`configure_options_azure_iot` for information on the configuration options that you can use to create an Azure IoT Hub instance.
+See :ref:`prereq_connect_to_azure_iot_hub` for information on creating an Azure IoT Hub instance and :ref:`configure_options_azure_iot` for additional information on the configuration options that are available.
-Also, for a successful TLS connection to the Azure IoT Hub instance, the device needs to have certificates provisioned.
+Also, for a successful TLS connection to the Azure IoT Hub instance, the device needs to have credentials provisioned.
 If you want to test FOTA, ensure that also the required credentials for the file server are provisioned and the :kconfig:option:`CONFIG_AZURE_FOTA_SEC_TAG` Kconfig option is set accordingly.
-See :ref:`prereq_connect_to_azure_iot_hub` for information on provisioning the certificates.
+See :ref:`prereq_connect_to_azure_iot_hub` for information on provisioning the credentials.

 .. include:: /includes/wifi_credentials_shell.txt